 How can I get some legally?

 Despite their impressive rise in popularity, nootropic education remains a contentious topic across the world.
-Also, no single government holds an identical legal definition of what constitutes a nootropic, according to research published in Neuron .
+Also, no single government holds an identical definition of what constitutes a legal and illegal smart drug, according to research published in Neuron .
 Most governments don’t even regulate or recognize nootropics.
 This leaves naturally free room for manufacturers and consumers alike to figure out what’s what.

 This situation has its pros and its cons.
 Also, by no means do I intend to provide a comprehensive review on nootropic law within this guide covering every single aspect of detailed legislation.
 This is merely a brief overview.

-Once reading this post, you should know what a legal and illegal nootropic is and how to get nootropics for both recreational and professional use.
+Once reading this post, you should know what a natural and synthetic nootropic is, what a legal and illegal nootropic is and how to get nootropics for both recreational and professional use.

 Who Regulates Nootropics?